How to File an Injury Claim if You Got Hit in a Police Pursuit

 • Possible injury accidents: 583 possible injury accidents which possibly injured 828 people.

-Most Common Causes of Police Car Accidents
+Most Common Causes of Police Pursuit Accidents

 The most common causes of police car accidents – or “contributing factors”, as they are listed on crash reports – in 2021 in Texas were: